 When playing carnatic, or imitating any vocal based music, we hit on a consonant in the given phrase, play the remaining elaboration (aa or ee or oo extension after the consonant) on the same string, without hit, while sustaining the sound by using slides, hammer ons, pull offs.

 Keeping the Carnatic or classical nature of the music is achieved by playing elaborations between consonants on the same string, starting with a hit on a consonant.
-Tuning decides how we arrange and connect phrases one after the other, and is a matter of choice on the particular instrument.
+You will understand this better when you start working with the videos.

 Using chords along with playing Carnatic, is possible since we use standard tuning.
 The vast expertise of western harmony can be applied immediately to Carnatic or Indian classical when we use a standard tuned guitar to play Indian classical or Carnatic.